Samsung Gaming Hub · First Time Use Onboarding · Shipped to Production

 The onboarding that got millions of gamers to hit play

 Most users dropped off before they ever started a game.
-I redesigned the first-time experience from the ground up, so setup finally felt like the beginning of something, not a barrier to it.
+I redesigned the first-time experience so setup felt like the start of playing, not a hurdle before it.

 ROLE